risc0/risc0-foundry-template/README.md

 curl -L https://foundry.paradigm.xyz | bash
 ```

+Next, you will need to install the `cargo risczero` tool.
 We'll use [`cargo binstall`][cargo-binstall] to get `cargo-risczero` installed.
 See [RISC Zero installation] for more details.

 ```sh